christos42/inductive_bias_IE/README.md

 # An Information Extraction Study: Take In Mind the Tokenization!
 Official code repository of "An Information Extraction Study: Take In Mind the Tokenization!" paper (PyTorch implementation).
-For a description of the models and experiments, see our paper: (accepted at EMNLP 2022).

 ## Setup
 ### Requirements